ZackarySantana/Grove/README.md

 ## Features

 -   View your recent patches across projects, your current project's versions (aka mainline commits), or your open patches

     -   Perform different actions
-        -   Restart, clone, abort the patch
+        -   Restart, clone, abort, configure the patch
         -   Open on the UI
         -   Checkout the commit the patch is based on
     -   View different information
         -   Status
         -   Created/Finished dates
+    -   View detailed information (and copy them by clicking!)
         -   Patch id
         -   Commit hash
         -   Requester